ondersumer07/weatherCard/README.md

-# A Svelte component for aesthetic weather data
+# weatherCard - A Svelte component for aesthetic weather data

 This is a component you can use freely to show others your city's weather data.